 The Applied Sport Psychology programme team recognise the increasing contribution that digital resources and digital literacy make to the learning experiences of students.
-The team utilises the virtual learning environment to provide access to resources, discussion groups, and other learning materials such as audio files, learning objects, lecture capture, and performance analysis technology, e.g. in the Contemporary Interests in Sport Psychology module.
-Links to professional organisations and the development of professional networks will be encouraged through the use and safe practice of social media.
+The team utilises the virtual learning environment to provide access to resources, discussion groups, and other learning materials such as audio and video files, learning objects, lecture capture, and performance analysis technology, e.g., in the Contemporary Interests in Sport Psychology module.
+Links to professional organisations and the development of professional networks will be encouraged through the use and safe practice of social media for the Applied professional practice and the psychological and therapeutic skills modules.
 In addition, students have open access to extensive computer facilities within the University to support their studies.